Premature Ejaculation

 Premature ejaculation is a common sexual difficulty that can affect confidence, sexual satisfaction and relationship intimacy.
-It may be sudden onset, lifelong or develop over time, and is often influenced by a combination of psychological, physiological and relational factors.

 This page is for individuals and couples experiencing difficulty with ejaculatory control, rapid ejaculation or reduced sexual satisfaction related to timing of ejaculation.